Uber unveils new safety measures in wake of college student's murder

 Breaking News Emails

-Spurred by the killing of a South Carolina college student, Uber is rolling out new features it says will keep riders safe.
+Uber is rolling out new features it says will keep riders safe, following the killing of a South Carolina college student who got into a wrong car she mistook for her Uber ride.

-In an exclusive interview with NBC News, Tony West, Uber's chief legal and security officer, said the company's app will push out an alert for riders to check the license plate, make and model of the vehicle — as well as the name and picture of the driver — to confirm it's the correct person picking them up.
-West said the Uber app will also prominently display new safety notifications.
+Tony West, Uber's chief legal and security officer, told NBC News in an exclusive interview that the company's app will push out an alert for riders to check the license plate, make and model of the vehicle — as well as the name and picture of the driver — to confirm it's the correct person picking them up.
+He said the Uber app will also prominently display new safety notifications.

-The changes come just over two weeks after the murder of University of South Carolina student Samantha Josephson, 21, who was last seen on March 29 getting into a car she thought was her Uber ride.
+The changes come soon after the murder of the University of South Carolina student, Samantha Josephson, 21, who was last seen March 29 getting into a car she thought was her Uber ride.

 Her body was later found in a wooded area 65 miles away.
 The car's driver, Nathaniel David Rowland, 24, faces kidnapping and murder charges.

-"We are heartbroken about what has happened,'' West told NBC News in an interview that aired Thursday on TODAY.
+"We are heartbroken about what has happened,'' West said in the interview that aired Thursday on TODAY.
 "For us, it's a reminder that we have to constantly do everything we can to raise the bar on safety."

-The South Carolina House of Representatives passed the Samantha Josephson Ridesharing Safety Act on April 9 requiring drivers from ridesharing services like Uber and Lyft, to display illuminated signs in their vehicles.
+The South Carolina House of Representatives passed the Samantha Josephson Ridesharing Safety Act on April 9 requiring drivers from ride-sharing services, such as Uber and Lyft, to display illuminated signs in their vehicles.
 The bill is now up for approval by the South Carolina Senate.

 It's not the first time that fake Uber drivers have become an issue.
-Three women in Los Angeles have filed a lawsuit against the company alleging they were sexually assaulted by men posing as Uber drivers outside bars and nightclubs, leading to questions over whether the company has done enough to warn riders about men posing as Uber drivers.
+Three women in Los Angeles have filed a lawsuit against the company alleging they were sexually assaulted by men posing as Uber drivers outside bars and nightclubs, leading to questions over whether the company has done enough to warn riders.

 "In the app, when you've ordered your Uber, when it's on the way, you will get more persistent, more frequent notifications, push notifications, to your phone that remind you to check your ride,'' West said.